rickmurdock/notes/Java/Maven.md

 * Maven enables users to update their installations so that they can take full advantage of changes the most up-to-date technologies.

-You can read a more in-depth breakdown of Maven's core goals and features in the [Maven Docs](https://maven.apache.org/what-is-maven.html).
+You can read a more in-depth breakdown of Maven's core goals and features in the [**Maven Docs**](https://maven.apache.org/what-is-maven.html).

 ---